 Problem is that IVF has never been used successfully in rhino conservation and research has a long way to go until it becomes a proven method.
-I’m quoting here this great article where you can learn many more about northern white rhinos, their path to extinction and more about IVF research.
+I’m quoting here this great article where you can learn many more about northern white rhinos, their path to extinction, and more about IVF research.

-Ol petaja conservancy created project Sudan where you can send donation to support the IVF research and help to ensure that one day in the future, northern white rhinos will once again roam freely in their natural habitat.
+Ol petaja conservancy created project Sudan where you can send donations to support the IVF research and help to ensure that one day in the future, northern white rhinos will once again roam freely in their natural habitat.

-Link to their donation page is HERE
+The link to their donation page is HERE

 Why do I care?

-I would still like to know i have an option.
+I would still like to know I have an option.
 I would like to know there is a chance that I or my potential children and their children could one day see Northern White rhinos too.

-Why do I think I would make some impact ?
+Why do I think I would make some impact?

 What if it fails?

-To quote savetherhino.org “Advanced Reproductive Techniques might not save, or resurrect, Northern white rhinos but, that said, there are other rhino species which are in peril, and technological advancements could help these species in the future, for example the Sumatran or Javan rhino (Dicerorhinus sumatrensis and Rhinoceros sondaicus), both of which number fewer than 100 individuals and the former of which is precipitously declining”
+To quote savetherhino.org “Advanced Reproductive Techniques might not save, or resurrect Northern white rhinos but, that said, there are other rhino species which are in peril, and technological advancements could help these species in the future, for example, the Sumatran or Javan rhino (Dicerorhinus sumatrensis and Rhinoceros sondaicus), both of which number fewer than 100 individuals and the former of which is precipitously declining”

-How could we messed up so badly?
+How could we mess up so badly?

 You might think it’s way too late to do something about it now and why no one tried to save them from extinction before.
 Surely someone must have noticed there were only 3 left.

-There were 2 attempts to breed the rhinos but both of them failed because zoos that had the white northern rhinos refused to move them to other location.
-The last rhino conservation programme in Garamba National Park effectively closed in 2006, when fighting flared up again due to safety fears and the fact that the rhino population had declined to four, and was no longer a viable population with enough animals from which to breed. (more in this article)
+There were 2 attempts to breed the rhinos but both of them failed because zoos that had the white northern rhinos refused to move them to other locations.
+The last rhino conservation program in Garamba National Park effectively closed in 2006, when fighting flared up again due to safety fears and the fact that the rhino population had declined to four, and was no longer a viable population with enough animals from which to breed. (more in this article)

 It’s a major humanity fail.

 I’m very angry and you should be too.
-Let’s hope we learn from northern white rhinos extinctions and prevent from similar extinctions in the future.
+Let’s hope we learn from northern white rhinos extinctions and prevent similar extinctions in the future.

 Please learn, think, spread information, donate.